The Franchise King® | Learn How To Become A Franchisee

 Finally, just because you’ve decided to work with a franchise consultant, it doesn’t mean that you can’t look at other franchise opportunities on your own.
 After all, it’s your money you’re thinking of investing.

-In contrast, let’s say you liked two of the franchise opportunities you were presented with, and you’ve agreed to get contacted by the franchise reps.
+In contrast to what I just shared, let’s say you liked two of the franchise opportunities you were presented with, and you’ve agreed to get contacted by their franchise reps.

-Let’s also say that the conversation (or conversations) you’ve had with those two franchise development reps went well, and they’ve laid laid down what the next steps in the process are going to be.
+Next, let’s say that the conversation (or conversations) you’ve had with those two franchise development reps went well, and they’ve laid out what the next steps in the process are going to be.
 These steps may include:

 • A webinar to attend